p07h4n/p07h4n.github.io/_posts/2025-03-15-Bug-Bounty-Roadmap-A-Step-by-Step-Guide-for-2025.md

 description: "A practical guide to approaching a bug bounty target, finding vulnerabilities, and exploiting common bugs in 2025."
 ---

-# Bug Bounty Roadmap: A Step-by-Step Guide for 2025

 Bug bounty hunting remains a lucrative and exciting field in 2025.
 This guide provides a structured approach to hacking a target, the types of vulnerabilities that are still common, and how to exploit them.

 ## 1. Understanding the Target